KGB33/ClassicComputerScienceProblems/README.md

         recursion, memoization, iteration and generators.

     1. _Trivial Compression_
-        > Compressing genes by storing an eight bit String ('A', 'C','G' or, 'T') as a two bit bit-string.
+        > Compressing genes by storing the eight bit String Nucleotides ('A', 'C','G' or, 'T') as a two bit bit-string (0b00 to 0b11).

     1. _Unbreakable Encryption_
         > Encrypts by XORing a data bit-string with random